 But here’s the funny thing.
 We developed these mechanisms millions of years ago.
 Stimuli that were considered “life-threatening” are less severe today.

 Consider vehicles and animals.

-Today, vehicles are deadly.
-And they threaten our survival more than animals.
+Today, vehicles threaten our survival more than animals.
 But we’re wired to notice animals more than vehicles.

-Here’s the point.
-We’re wired to notice stimuli that helped our ancestors survive.
+Here’s the point: We’re wired to notice stimuli that helped our ancestors survive.
 Even today.
-Even with stimuli that don’t pose a threat to our survival.
-If you want to capture attention, you need to incorporate stimuli that posed a threat to evolutionary survival.
+Even with stimuli that seem harmless.
+If you want to capture attention, you need to display stimuli that threatened the survival of our ancestors.